context-hub/generator/README.md

 ## Complete Example

-A comprehensive configuration example with multiple document types and sources:
+A configuration example with multiple document types and sources:

 ```json
 {